alang100/SQL_Data_Cleaning/README.md

 I have been using MS SQL extensively while working at DEWR for the past 12 months.
-I cannot showcase any of the SQL work I carry out there, so I have made a data cleaning project to demonstrate good working knowledge of data cleaning an untidy dataset in SQL and performing EDA (Exploratory Data Analysis) to reveal interesting and meaningful insights.
+I use SQL extensively at DEWR, but I cannot showcase any of the SQL work I carry out there.
+Most of the tables I use at work are of high quality with clean data.
+I thought it would be interesting to make cleaning project to demonstrate good working knowledge of data cleaning an untidy dataset in SQL and performing EDA (Exploratory Data Analysis) to reveal interesting and meaningful insights.
 This project was done using MySQL.
+There is only one table used in the project, so there are no joins involved, which is something I do regularly at work.
+I am planning on creating a more detailed SQL project in the near future.

-In this repository, I have attached the original dataset, the SQL file containing my code and a PDF presentation which consists mainly of screenshots of the code combined with the output, so it is easier to follow the results, rather than just reading the code.
+In this repository, I have attached the original dataset, the SQL file containing my code and a PDF presentation which consists mainly of screenshots of the code combined with the output, making it is easier for the viewer to follow the results, rather than just reading the code.
 They are available on the following links:

 1. The original dataset
 2. My SQL code, using MySQL
-3. The PDF presentation which mainly shows screenshots of the code along with the outputs
+3. The PDF presentation of the code along with the outputs

 # Data Cleaning and Analysis Using SQL

 ## Introduction
-Data cleaning is a an important step in the data analysis pipeline.
-This project demonstrates the process of cleaning a global layoffs dataset using SQL.
+Data cleaning is one of the most important steps in preparing data for meaningful analysis.
+This project focuses on cleaning a dataset of global layoffs during the COVID-19 pandemic using SQL, with the goal of transforming raw, messy data into a clean and reliable dataset.
 The dataset includes information on layoffs by companies across the globe, covering attributes like company name, location, industry, total layoffs, and dates.
-The aim of the project is to transform the raw data into a clean, reliable, and usable dataset, ready for exploratory data analysis and insights generation.
+The aim of the project is to transform the raw data into a clean, reliable, and usable dataset, making it ready for exploratory data analysis and revealing insights.

 ## Methodology
-This data cleaning process involved four key steps:
+In this project I followed a standard approach to data cleaning, which was broken down into four key steps:

 1. **Removing Duplicate Rows**
-   Duplicates were identified and removed to ensure data integrity.
-Special care was taken to preserve valid records of layoffs occurring on different dates or in different locations.
+   Duplicate rows were identified and removed to ensure data integrity.
+Care was taken to keep valid records of layoffs occurring on different dates or in different locations from the same company, etc.

 2. **Standardization of Data**
    Text-based columns were standardized by trimming unnecessary spaces, correcting misspellings, and normalizing inconsistent entries (e.g., location names like "Dusseldorf" and "Düsseldorf").
-Numeric fields, such as percentages, were also adjusted for consistency and readability.
+Numeric fields, such as percentages, were also adjusted to be consistent making them easier to understand.

 3. **Handling Missing Values**
-   Missing values were addressed through a combination of imputation (e.g., assigning industries based on company name) and exclusion where imputation was impractical.
-For instance, records with both `total_laid_off` and `percentage_laid_off` missing were removed.
+   Missing data was addressed by either imputing values (e.g., assigning industries based on company names) or removing rows where imputation was not practical.
+For example, records with both `total_laid_off` and `percentage_laid_off` missing were removed as they gave no information as to the amount of layoffs.

 4. **Removing Unnecessary Columns**
-   Columns irrelevant to the analysis, such as those used for intermediate processing, were dropped to streamline the dataset.
+   Columns irrelevant to the analysis, such as those used for intermediate processing, were removed as they are not required.

 ## Exploratory Data Analysis
-After cleaning the data, exploratory queries were conducted to derive insights:
+After cleaning the data, exploratory queries were conducted to discover insights:

 - **Timeframe Covered:**
-  The dataset spans from March 2020 to March 2023, highlighting layoffs during and after the COVID-19 pandemic.
+  The dataset ranges from March 2020 to March 2023, showing the number of layoffs during and after the COVID-19 pandemic.

 - **Key Statistics:**
   - Total layoffs: 383,659